William C. Shiel Jr., MD, FACP, FACR

 Many researchers are investigating the roles of various cell messengers, called cytokines, in causing scleroderma.
 Researchers are also currently studying a hormone of pregnancy, called relaxin, for the treatment of scleroderma.
 Preliminary results suggest that it may improve scleroderma.
 Relaxin normally loosens the ligaments of the pelvis and ripens the womb for childbirth.
 How it might work in scleroderma is unclear.

 It is clear that our understanding of the effects of the immune system in scleroderma is greatly improving.
-A vast number of clinical research trials are under way to evaluate potential treatments for various aspects of the disease to improve the prognosis for patients with scleroderma.
+Many clinical research trials are under way to evaluate potential treatments for various aspects of the disease to improve the prognosis for patients with scleroderma.
 Further research supported by the Scleroderma Foundation, Arthritis Foundation, and the National Institutes of Health will lead to better understanding the illness and more optimal care for patients with scleroderma.

 Find out what women really need.